 Did summiting Denali back in 2003 subconsciously set this somewhat crazy adventure into gear?
-I’ll never know but what I’m hoping is that this is the end, the finale, the completion, the conclusion, whatever… of bagging the highest point in all 50 of the US states.
+I’ll never know but what I was hoping for is that this would be the end, the finale, the completion, the conclusion, whatever… of bagging the highest point in all 50 of the US states.
+Unfortunately due to a typically nervous wife this didn’t turn out entirely as hoped.
+I should have known better!

 Oregon – Mt Hood